Given the importance of Observability in today’s complex systems, having a set of Observability best practices becomes critical.

 Understanding the unique characteristics of your platform can help you optimize your observability best practices score.

 IT platforms generate a lot of data, and not all of it is useful.
-Observability systems should be designed for filtering data as close to the source, at multiple levels, to avoid cluttering with excess data.
+Observability systems should be designed to filter data as close to the source as possible, at multiple levels, to avoid cluttering with excess data.

-Of course, observability best practices recommend you to ensure that data that may be unimportant from an operational perspective but important from a business analysis perspective should not be deleted.
+Of course, observability best practices recommend that you ensure data that may be unimportant from an operational perspective but important from a business analysis perspective is not deleted.

 Monitoring selectively has the following benefits:

-• Focusing only on critical metrics and events reduces the amount of noise in the monitoring data, making it easier to identify and address issues in critical areas faster, thus reducing downtime.
+- Focusing only on critical metrics and events reduces noise in monitoring data, making it easier to identify and address issues in critical areas faster and reducing downtime.

-Alerts can be configured to send notifications for a critical event, like when an application behaves outside of predefined parameters.
+Alerts can be configured to send notifications for a critical event, such as when an application behaves outside predefined parameters.

 It detects important events in the system and alerts the responsible party.
-An alert system ensures that developers know when something has to be fixed so they can stay focused on other tasks.
+An alert system ensures developers know when something needs fixing, so they can stay focused on other tasks.

-An effective observability tools like Middleware will pick up on critical early-stage problems or zero-day attacks on the platform.
+An effective observability tool like Middleware will detect critical early-stage problems or zero-day attacks on the platform.

 Using pattern recognition, they secure platforms from internal and external threats.

 Developers can use self-healing infrastructure or automation to resolve non-critical issues.
-However, issues that are business-critical require developers to be more hands-on, tapping into data and analytics.
+However, business-critical issues require developers to be more hands-on, leveraging data and analytics.

-Data produced by logging can help DevOps teams identify problem occurrences in a system and also to isolate the root cause of the problem.
+Data from logging can help DevOps teams identify problem occurrences in a system and isolate the root cause.

 Hence, log data should be formatted for maximizing usage by structuring logs in a standardized manner.

-Structured logging represents all crucial log elements as attributes with associated values that can easily be ingested and parsed.
+Structured logging represents all crucial log elements as attributes with associated values, making them easy to ingest and parse.

-This allows teams to use the log management platform optimally with data visualization features that enhance the ability to recognize application or infrastructure problems and respond to them.
+This allows teams to use the log management platform effectively, with data visualization features that enhance the ability to identify application or infrastructure issues and respond to them.

 This becomes critical, especially when you are dealing with a large volume of log data.

-We suggest you ensure that data logging has been enabled and use Network Management Protocols or other means of standardized logging wherever possible.
+We suggest that you ensure data logging is enabled and use Network Management Protocols or other standardized logging methods wherever possible.

 You can use connectors that can translate your data into a standardized format.